digital-asset/daml/docs/generic-templates.md

       do
         create asset
 ```
-The desugaring of this generic template definition will yield the following data type definitions and type class instances:
+The desugaring of this generic template definition will yield the following definitions and instances:
 ```haskell
 data Proposal t = Proposal with asset : t